Generator intent

 Many STL QR generators stop at a mesh export without explaining whether the resulting part is actually scannable.

-Printable QR performance depends on module size, relief height, and surrounding quiet zone.
+Printable QR performance depends on QR square size, raised height, and surrounding clear border.

-If the workflow does not account for real printing constraints, STL alone is not enough.
+If the process does not account for real printing constraints, STL alone is not enough.

 What you get

-A printable STL artifact generated from the same QR payload as the preview assets.
+A printable STL artifact generated from the same QR content as the preview assets.

-A workflow centered on physical deployment rather than format checklists.
+A fast browser tool centered on physical deployment rather than format checklists.

-A clear path into related 3D print QR pages and failure-analysis guides.
+A clear path into size, thickness, and failure-analysis guides before production.

 FAQ